samiurkh1n/samiurkh1n.github.io/resume.md

 [Resume as pdf]({{site.url}}/assets/resume.pdf)

-### Current position

-**SRE for EECS 201 (CSPragmatics) at University of Michigan EECS Department**

-*September 2019 to now*

-Working on introducing site reliability engineering concepts to the class software (autograders, websites, etc...).
+I will be joining Google Cloud as a Software Engineer August 2020.

 ### Previous experience

 **TA for EECS 201 (CSPragmatics) at University of Michigan EECS Department**

-*January 2018 to September 2018, January 2019 to September 2019*
+*January 2018 to September 2018, January 2019 to December 2019*

 Class teaches students how to learn about tools commonly used by computer scientists like shell scripting, git, linux, IDEs/editors, build